 12 Month Notice to End Tenancy

-The landlord must serve the tenants with a 12 Month Notice to End Tenancy for Conversion of Manufactured Home Park when they plan to use all or a significant part of the park for a different purpose.
-Before serving the notice, the landlord must have all required permits and approvals in place for converting the park to another type of residential use or non-residential use.
+A landlord can serve tenants with a 12 Month Notice to End Tenancy for Conversion of Manufactured Home Park when they are going to convert all or a significant part of the park to a different purpose.
+Before serving the notice, the landlord must have all required permits and approvals in place to convert the park to another type of residential use or non-residential use.

 Doing it Right